Cars24

 Number of Owners: A frequent change in the ownership of is also a serious depreciation factor in cars.
 A car in the used car market that has gone through multiple owners will command a lower value when you compare it against a car which has just entered the used car market for the first time, despite being the same model and having similar number of kilometres on the odometer clock.
 This happens because cars that have been through multiple owners have a stigma attached to them.
 Most people will sell a car quickly if they perceive it to be full of problems.
 An extension of this is the fact that if someone buys a car to sell it in a short span of time, chances are that they did not put in the required amount of effort in its maintenance.

 Fuel Efficiency: Last, but not the least, fuel efficiency plays a key role when it comes to a car’s depreciation rate.
 Cars with a higher fuel efficiency depreciate slower.
 This is because the next owner is assured of a lower running cost.
 Over the years, Maruti Suzuki has played this card really well in the Indian market.
-For more than a decade now, the Indian carmaker has had a reputation of manufacturing cars that return an exceptional fuel efficiency.
+For more than a decade now, the Indian carmaker has had a reputation for manufacturing cars that return exceptional fuel efficiency.
 Therefore, their cars hold their value really well in the used car market.
 However, in the recent past, this depreciation factor has lost some of its sheen as Indian car buyers have slowly started migrating towards cars with more performance and features.
-However, fuel efficiency still remains a strong criteria in the used car market.
+However, fuel efficiency still remains a strong criterion in the used car market.

 Can anything else depreciate the value of my car?